 |Advanced Organometallic and Coordination Chemistry (for distance learners)||CH3311||20 credits|

 |Advanced Organic Chemistry (for distance learners)||CH3312||20 credits|

 |Placement Experience||CH3309||60 credits|

-A substantial year-long research project in an area of your choosing provides the opportunity to develop and demonstrate the skills you have acquired, in the form of research at the forefront of knowledge.
-There are no compulsory theory modules at this level: you will be able to select optional modules to match your interests.
+A substantial year-long research project in an area of your choosing gives you the chance to develop and demonstrate new skills through research.
+There are no compulsory theory modules in year four which will enable you to select available modules that match your interests.